nabbisen/sui-id/docs/integrators.md

   loopback (`http://localhost:...`) which is permitted for development.
 - Whether the client is **confidential** (server-side, gets a client secret) or **public** (browser-only or native, no secret).
+- An **allowed scopes** list (default `openid profile`).
+Any scope your application asks for at `/authorize` must appear in this list; a request that exceeds the policy is rejected with `invalid_scope`.
+  An empty list means "permit any scope" — that's the legacy fallback for clients registered before the scope-policy feature shipped, but new registrations should always declare what they actually need.
+- An optional **post-logout redirect URI** list.
+If provided, only these URIs may be used as `post_logout_redirect_uri` at `/oauth2/logout`.
+If empty, sui-id falls back to the authorization redirect URI list — this is convenient but not standards-blessed, and a deprecation warning will appear in the operator's log.

 When the form is submitted, sui-id displays the new client id and — if confidential — the client secret. **The secret is shown exactly once.** If you lose it, the administrator must re-issue or replace the client.

+The administrator can later edit the name, redirect URIs, allowed scopes, and logout return URIs from `/admin/clients/{id}/edit`.
+The client id, type (confidential vs public), and secret are immutable.

 ## The flow